CNA Exam and Certification Alabama

 Late arrival could jeopardize your admission to the exam.
 It is necessary that you arrive 30 minutes before the exam starts for check-in and instructions.

-Exam personnel will verify:
+Exam personnel will check:

 • Your two forms of ID.
 One of them should be a photo ID with your signature and name exactly as it appears on the appointment.
 Examples include a passport or driver’s license.
-The second ID should have your name and signature.
-A library card, credit card, or signed social security card are some examples.

 Receiving Your Scores